isha0904/isha0904/README.md

 - 🔭 I’m currently pursuing Computer Engineering.
 - 🌱 I’m currently exploring GitHub and Open Source projects for contributing.
 - 👯 I’m looking to collaborate on various projects that help me grow my tech skills.
-- 🤔 I’m looking for help with contributions for Hacktoberfest and GSSoC.
 - 💬 We can discuss on any tech-related Stuff.
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/isha-baviskar-509547266/)
 - 😄 Pronouns: She/Her